dkioroglou/omilayers/README.md

 ``omilayers`` is a Python data management library.
 It is suitable for multi-omic data analysis, hence the `omi` prefix, that involves the handling of diverse datasets usually referred to as omic layers. `omilayers` is based on `DuckDB` and provides a high-level interface for frequent and repetitive tasks that involve fast storage, processing and retrieval of data without the need to constantly write SQL queries.

-The rationale behind `omilayer` is the following:
+The rationale behind `omilayers` is the following:

 * User stores **layers** of omic data (tables in SQL lingo).
 * User creates new layers by processing and restructuring existing layers.